 2. Remember that school isn’t everything!

 School is a high priority.
-After all, you will have committed 8 years and hundreds of thousands of dollars to this endeavor.
-I get those things.
-Studying is important, test scores are important, GPA’s are important.
-But they’re not EVERYTHING!
+After all, you will have committed 8 years and countless nights of studying to this endeavor.
+And while studying, test scores, and GPAs are important, they do not define you as a future physical therapist.

 3. People matter

 Now that we know school isn’t everything, I’ll tell you what is: people.
 People are everything.
 No matter how stressed or busy you are, always make time to build relationships!
 You’re going to be around some wonderful, brilliant people in school.
-Take advantage of that.
+Take this as an opportunity to immerse yourself in other perspectives and backgrounds, all will shape you into a physical therapist you can be proud of.

 4. Imposter syndrome is real, prepare for it

-Secondly, it’s critical that you recognize this feeling, investigate it, and leverage it for growth.
-Acknowledge that you’re feeling this way for a reason and use this feeling as a tool to better understand yourself!
+It’s critical that you recognize this feeling, investigate it, and leverage it for growth.
+Acknowledge that you’re feeling this way for a reason and use this as a tool to better understand yourself!
 Figure out what situations, tasks, or people make you feel this way and dive into why this happens.
 What about these things triggers your thoughts of insecurity?
-Once you have identified these things, you can use them as a tool to catapult your personal growth and help conquer this uneasy feeling!
-Using Imposter Syndrome as a tool for personal development will be extremely empowering.
+Once you have identified these things, you can use them as a tool to catapult your personal growth and help conquer this uneasy feeling.

 5. Keep moving forward